 Calculating blog ROI isn’t straightforward or simple.

-It would be great if we could easily tie every behavior by individual users directly to the revenue they create for a business.
+It would be great if marketing teams could easily tie every behavior by individual users directly to digital marketing objectives.
 Every content marketing agency in the industry would rejoice!

-User privacy, limits to analytics and murky data sets mean we can’t always track which behaviors led to a specific customer transaction as accurately as you like, even if you’ve implemented a first-party data strategy.
+User privacy, limits to analytics and murky data sets mean you can’t always track which behaviors led to a specific customer transaction as accurately as you like, even if you’ve implemented a first-party data strategy.

 However, this does not mean we should throw our blog budgets down the drain with no hope of seeing a measurable return.